Sildian/CircularSlider-Android/README.md

         app:valueTextSize="22sp"
         app:currentValue="50"/>

+### Sample 3

 Let's go further !
-Set a min and max value, as well as a step value with the sample 3 :
+Set a min and max value, as well as a step value :

 ![alt text](sample_3.png)